bicCluster/learning-cluster/README.md

 5. For slaves machine, after making the configurations above, remember the configurations will take effect only after 1) you reboot the machine **OR** 2) shut down port using `sudo ifdown eth1` and then restart using `sudo ifup eth1`.
 Though the command may return error information, it actually works.
 6. **DO NOT** reboot losalamos after condifurating.
 Simply using `sudo ifdown eth0`, `sudo ifup eth0` and `sudo ifconfig eth0 up` to enable the configuration (Not eth1 for losalamos!).
 Otherwise you may lose your connection to external network.
-7. You should be able to ping each other now using ip.
+7. You should be able to ping each other now using IP.
-8. Edit `/etc/hosts` files on four machines, telling them the connections between ip and domain and hostname.
+8. Edit `/etc/hosts` files on four machines, telling them the connections between IP and domain and hostname.
 This [page](http://linux.die.net/man/5/hosts) can guide you how to set up.
 9. You should be able to ping each other now using domain or hostname

 ## <a name="iptables">Iptables</a>